Skip to Main Content

 US Docs, Geisel Floor2 West AE 1.108:G 94 (3 vol.)

-The index to this guide is very helpful in identifying relevant collections in microfilm and other formats which can be used at the Archives themselves, or, in many cases, at other libraries.
-UCSD holds some of these and many others can borrowed through inter-library loan.
+The index to the print version is very helpful in idetifying relevant collections in microfilm and other formats which can be used at the Archives themseles, or in many cases, at other libraries.
+UCSD holds some of these and increasing amounts of content is becoming digitized.
+Additional information can likely be borrowed through inter-library loan.
 Such holdings include copies of many collections from foreign archives.

 US Census, Population, and Demographic Information